DuckiesLove/DuckiesLove/README.md

 installs the Node `serve` package when `npm` is available so you can preview the site locally.

+## Password Gate

+When the site loads, a password prompt now appears before any content is shown.
+The expected password hash is defined in `js/login.js`.
+Update that file to change the required password.

 ## Local Development

 Serve the static files locally to preview changes before pushing them to GitHub.